 - What is the damage/cleaning deposit?

-All rental units are required to be registered with the City of Bellingham’s Rental Registration and Safety Inspection Program.
+All rental units in the City of Bellingham are required to be registered with the City of Bellingham’s Rental Registration and Safety Inspection Program.
 The landlord is required to post their certificate of registration or to put it in the lease.
 Make sure to ask your landlord if they are registered BEFORE you sign.
 If the place is not registered then it is probably not safe!